uoft-csc320/misty-water-effect/STUDENT.md

 This is the student template that will be populated as we implement our code.
-Our results will be the images seen in the main README.md Prior to running our implementation, our results will be replaced with black placeholders.
+Our results will be the images seen in the main README.md Prior to running our implementation, our results are black placeholders.
+You should not need to modify this readme.

 In each section below, there will also be some discussion questions for the student to complete.